eoinbarry142/eoinbarry142/README.md

 ### Hey everyone!
 My name is Eoin  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I am a passionate final-year student who loves game design, game development and coding.
+I am an Associate Software Engineer currently working at Optum.

 💻 You can find some of my college work pinned below such as an AI stock prediction program or my Unreal Engine 4th-year project!